 Jedediah Sanger is the “Father of New Hartford.”
-Born in Connecticut, Sanger relocated to Whitestown after a fire destroyed his New Hampshire farm.
+Born in Massachusetts, Sanger relocated to Whitestown after a fire destroyed his New Hampshire farm.
 He purchased 1,000 acres of land alongside the Sauquoit Creek in March 1788 from Hugh White.
 This land, part of the Coxe Patent, came to be known as New Hartford.

 During his life, Sanger became one of Oneida County’s most prominent early settlers.
 He was active in Paris Furnace and in the manufacture of cotton, also owning and operating several local mills.